 - Flexible work schedules.

 - AFLAC – Short-term Disability, Accident, and Cancer Indemnity Insurance available.

 - WorkWell – A program that strives to create a productive and performance-driven workplace by helping employees reach their personal health and fitness goals.

 - An on-site Mother’s Room located at City Hall for nursing moms.

-*The above mentioned benefits are available to regular City employees only.
-Part-time/Seasonal employees are enrolled in the alternate retirement plan.
+The above mentioned benefits are available to regular City employees only.
+Benefits for part-time, temporary, and seasonal employees may differ.